Airsport

-Airsport sro is a Czech aircraft manufacturer based in Zbraslavice.
+Airsport s.r.o. is a Czech aircraft manufacturer based in Zbraslavice.
 The company specializes in the design and manufacture of microlight aircraft and motorgliders in the form of kits for amateur construction and ready-to-fly aircraft for the European Fédération Aéronautique Internationale microlight category.

-The organization is a Czech společnost s ručením omezeným (sro), or private limited company.
+Overview

+The organization is a Czech společnost s ručením omezeným (s.r.o.), or private limited company.
 The company has three designs in production as of 2015, all constructed from composite materials.
 The Airsport Sonet is a light touring aircraft derived from the Airsport Sonata motorglider.
 The Airsport Song is a single-seat motorglider, with an unusual twin-boom and inverted V-tail layout.